bsafdi/NPTFit/README.rst

 Out of the box, NPTFit relies on `MultiNest <https://ccpforge.cse.rl.ac.uk/gf/project/multinest/>`_ for Bayesian inference, which must be installed and linked prior to use.
+See `here <http://monte-python.readthedocs.io/en/latest/nested.html>`_ for a helpful set of installation instructions.

 NPTFit supports both Python 2 and 3, specifically 2.7 and 3.5.
 It may work with earlier 3.* versions, although this has not been tested.